nilcm10/md_membrane_env/practical/README.md

 > HINT: you can use `vimdiff` followed by the files to compare them to spot the differences more easily.

 Also, check the script we're executing, and figure out what are the `gmx genrestr` and `gmx make_ndx` commands doing.

-The whole equilibration will probably take a while.
+The whole equilibration will probably take a long while (almost 1 hour).

 Once the first equilibration is done (equi1), visualize the time-evolution of the trajectory, with vmd: